|Why did the US pass the Alien & Sedition Acts of 1798?

 ( That the freedoms of speech and of the press are among the great bulwarks of liberty… any citizen may freely speak, write, and publish his sentiments on all subjects, being responsible for the abuse of that right…” — Virginia Declaration of Rights, 1776 )

-Relations with the new United States really deteriorated when the French seized nearly 300 American ships in the Atlantic Ocean and Caribbean.
-Diplomatic negotiations broke off following the XYZ affair, and a “firestorm of anti-French sentiment” took place.
+The French Revolution spiraled into The Terror in 1793 -94.
+Tens of thousands of innocent people were sacrificed on the guillotine or killed en masse in other ways.
+This naturally concerned Americans, whose revolution was an inspiration to the French.
+But relations with the new United States deteriorated when the French seized nearly 300 American ships in the Atlantic Ocean and Caribbean.
+Diplomatic negotiations broke off following the XYZ affair, and a firestorm of anti-French sentiment took place around 1798.

 The Alien & Sedition Acts of 1798